mirzaakhena/gogen/README.md

 * Controller name can be an actor name who is using the system
 * Registry name can be an application name.
 You can utilize it if you want to develop microservice with mono repo

+## Why you (will) need gogen?
+- we want to separate logic code and infrastructure code
+- save time because we think less for naming (one of "hardest" think in programming), conventions and structure
+- Increase readability, scream architecture
+- built for lazy developer
+- consistent structure
+- gogen is zero dependency.
+Your code will not have dependency to gogen at all
+- gogen is not engine it just a "well written code" so there is no performance issue
+- gogen is good templating tools, because deleting is easier than creating right
+- gogen support multiple application in one repo
+- gogen already implement trace id in every usecase Request
+- support lazy documentation.
+Your interactor is telling everything about how it's work. no need to work twice only to write/update doc
+- suitable for new project and revamp existing project per service
+- allow you to do code modification for experimental purpose without changing the current implementation
+- there is no automagically in gogen.

 ## Download it
 ```